-We've had quite a cold winter here in PA.
+We've had a relatively mild winter here in PA.
 The weather teases us with warm days followed by temperatures dipping back down into the teens at night.
 The warm weather gives me Spring Fever - I just can't wait to get out and plant.
 But the returning cold makes me grumpy and I want to go back to hibernating under a warm quilt.
 It's been quite a temperature roller coaster of late, but hey, welcome to Pennsylvania.

 Sadly, it's not quite time to start planting yet and I know that it is still a bit too early to remove the leaves in beds that beneficial insects are using for winter cover.